 NLD is a skin complication that affects blood vessels in those with diabetes.
-First, it begins as a red, dull, raised area, gradually progressing into shiny scar with a violet border.
+First, it begins as a red, dull, raised area, gradually progressing into a shiny scar with a violet border.

 Uncontrolled diabetes can sometimes cause Eruptive xanthomatosis – a skin condition that’s characterized by yellow, firm enlargements in the skin that look like peas.
 Also, they are itchy and surrounded by a red halo.

 It usually occurs on the back of feet, hands, legs, arms, and buttocks in young men with type 1 diabetes.
 What’s more, it could indicate the person has high cholesterol levels as well.
-So, the best thing to do is get your blood sugar and cholesterol levels back to balance.
+So, the best thing to do is to get blood sugar and cholesterol levels back to balance.

 This skin condition affects the fingers, toes, and hands whose skin becomes tight, thick, and waxy.
-Moreover, it could cause joint stiffness in fingers.
+Moreover, it could cause joint stiffness in the fingers.